-Coordinating with and participating in the Quality Improvement and Assurance program, as set forth under 651 CMR 12.04(10); and
+Coordinating with and participating in the Quality Improvement and Assurance program, as set forth under 651 CMR 12.04(11); and

-Maintaining complete and accurate records of service plans.
+Maintaining complete and accurate records of Service Plans.

+If the Resident Care Director is not a licensed nurse, they must work with a licensed nurse to ensure that the Resident’s medical needs are being addressed and that the Service Plan is signed by the licensed nurse.

 The Sponsor of the Assisted Living Residence shall provide or arrange for the provision of the following services by personnel meeting standards for professional qualifications and training set forth in 651 CMR 12.05, 12.07, and 12.08:

-For all Residents whose service plans so specify, supervision of and assistance with Activities of Daily Living, including at a minimum bathing, dressing, and ambulation and similar tasks; and supervision or assistance with Instrumental Activities of Daily Living including at a minimum laundry, housekeeping, socialization and similar tasks;
+For all Residents whose Service Plans so specify, supervision of and assistance with Activities of Daily Living, including at a minimum bathing, dressing, and ambulation, which may include the use of a Transfer or Mobility Assistive Device (if applicable) and similar tasks; and supervision or assistance with Instrumental Activities of Daily Living including at a minimum laundry, housekeeping, socialization and similar tasks;

-Self-administered Medication Management (SAMM) of prescription or over-the- counter medication, if specified by a Resident's service plan.
+Self-administered Medication Management (SAMM) of prescription or over-the- counter medication, if specified by a Resident's Service Plan.
 When assisting a Resident to self-administer medication the individual performing SAMM must:

-remind the Resident to take the medication;
+Remind the Resident to take the medication;

-check the package to ensure that the name on the package is that of the Resident;
+Check the package to ensure that the name on the package is that of the Resident;

-observe the Resident take the medication; and
+Observe the Resident take the medication; and

-document in writing the observation of the Resident's actions regarding the medication (e.g., whether the Resident took or refused the medication, the date and time).
+Document in writing the observation of the Resident's actions regarding the medication (e.g., whether the Resident took or refused the medication, the date and time).

+Allow for the following:

 If requested by the Resident, the individual performing SAMM may open prepackaged medication or open containers, read the name of the medication and the directions on the label to the Resident, and respond to any questions the Resident may have regarding those directions.

 The Residence may assist a Resident with SAMM from a medication container that has been removed from its original pharmacy-labeled packaging or container by another person (e.g., by the Resident's family).
 Such assistance is not required of the Residence.
 If this service is to be provided, the Residence and Resident shall have a full written disclosure of the risks involved and consent by the Resident.

-12.04: continued

-SAMM shall only be performed by an individual who has completed Personal Care Service Training as set forth in 651 CMR 12.07(4) or (8); a practitioner, as defined in M.G.L. c.
-94C; or a nurse registered or licensed under the provisions of M.G.L. c.
-112, § 74 or 74A to the extent allowed by laws, regulations and standards governing nursing practice in Massachusetts.
-Central storage of Residents' medications in an area outside of a Resident's Unit is prohibited.
+Be performed only by: (i) an individual who has completed Personal Care Services Provider Training as set forth in 651 CMR 12.07(7) unless a relevant exemption set forth at 651 CMR 12.07(10) applies; (ii) a practitioner, as defined in M.G.L. c.
+94C; or (iii) a nurse registered or licensed under the provisions of M.G.L. c.
+112, § 74 or 74A to the extent allowed by laws, regulations and standards governing nursing practice in Massachusetts, and which does not include a nurse delegate under M.G.L. c.
+112, § 80B.

+Central storage of a Resident’s medications in an area outside of a Resident's Unit is prohibited.
 Residences shall provide a refrigerator to store medication in the Resident's Unit if refrigeration is required, and may employ a locked location in which to safely store medications within a Unit.

 Timely assistance to Residents and prompt response to urgent or emergency needs: